Housing Justice Leadership Institute

 Candidates must commit to remain in their current positions for at least two years after completion of the training program.
 They must also commit to attend all sessions of the training program.
 Those who attend all of the sessions will receive a certificate of completion.

-The selection decisions will emphasize diversity in the trainee cohort, including representation from different boroughs and different legal services organizations, as well as diversity in race, ethnicity, gender, LGBTQ identity, age, ability, and other factors.
-Applications must be submitted by January 15, 2020; selections will be made soon thereafter.
+The selection decisions will emphasize diversity in the trainee cohort, including representation from different boroughs and different legal services organizations, as well as diversity in race, ethnicity, gender, LGBTQ+ identity, age, ability, and other factors.

-The program will be held at NYLS in lower Manhattan and will run on a total of 10 intermittent days, mostly Fridays and some Thursdays, through June 5, 2020.
+The program is held at NYLS and runs for a total of 10 intermittent days, mostly Fridays and some Thursdays.
 Participants may need to spend some additional time on program work between sessions.